goauthentik/authentik/website/docs/troubleshooting/emails.md

 To test if an email stage, or the global email settings are configured correctly, you can run the following command:

 ```
-ak test_email <to address> [-s <stage name>]
+ak test_email --schema public <to address> [-S <stage name>]
 ```

-If you omit the `-s` parameter, the email will be sent using the global settings.
+If you omit the `-S` parameter, the email will be sent using the global settings.
 Otherwise, the settings of the specified stage will be used.

 To run this command with docker-compose, use

 ```
-docker-compose exec worker ak test_email [...]
+docker-compose exec worker ak test_email --schema public [...]
 ```

 To run this command with Kubernetes, use

 ```
-kubectl exec -it deployment/authentik-worker -c authentik -- ak test_email [...]
+kubectl exec -it deployment/authentik-worker -c authentik -- ak test_email --schema public [...]
 ```